Govind Solegaonkar: Career

 In July 1971, an exhibition of 40 of his paintings was held in India House, London.

-He continued to wield his brush and pallet till the day he breathed his last on 5 January 1986.
+He continued to wield his brush and pallet till the day he died on 5 January 1986.

 Subsequently, his works have been auctioned by several art auction houses such as Christie's and SaffronArt.

 Style

 The following paragraph taken from his diary, sets tone to his Art-journey:

 "India had art of long standing.
 The artistic value need not necessarily depend upon fulfilling the standards set by the latest fashion or theory or values current in Europe.

 Our artistic activity came to a standstill practically with the loss of freedom and cultural decline.
 England forced upon India, European art ideals, methods and values.
 It is not that European culture has done India no good.
 Some great and eternal values like freedom, individual and collective, for general progress are the elements bound to lead men to progress.

 Let us not be servile imitators of the dead past or living present of Europe.
 Let us find out whether we have anything to give – contribute.
 Let us free ourselves from the false notion that is holding on to Indian technique, period or school.
 This is the way to express the soul of India in art forms."

 Similarly following quote from his diary defines his approach to technique and style:

 "Mastery over technique gives discipline to the artist.
 The discipline, the control of the material which the mastery over the technique gives is very precious.....

 Mere technique is not art.
 The artist must learn and then forget the technique."

 Throughout his life he experimented with different styles.
 He tried various types of subjects from figurative compositions in Indian decorative style, genre, portraits, still-life, outdoor scenes - landscapes, abstract as well as non-objective paintings.
 All of these showed a continuous handling of color and forms with new experiments.